Tuesday, April 9, 2013

 Altar of Plagues : "Teethed Glory & Injury"

 Since the last Altar of Plagues album was the first review for this blog, it's like a celebration of our second annual Irish Black Metal day.
 Since "Mammal" these guys have really matured.
-They no longer write sprawlings songs that all pass the ten minute mark, not to say they have done away with the drone, noise or Ambiant elects to what they do.they are now just given their own songs and they waster I time pulling that side out in fact they open up it.
+They no longer write sprawling songs that all pass the ten minute mark, not to say they have done away with the drone, noise or Ambiant elects to what they do.
 So the rule is unless some actual music transpires I'm not counting it as a song, so we are talking some talking toward momentum here as they will play a few notes here in their to soften the sonic sting of the noise.
 So we are going to say that "God Alone" is the first song.

 "A Body Shrouded" smoothly slides into the song with a Russian Circles like grace under the pressure of oppression.
-It fluxuates from having an industrial feel and a rock feel leaving the mean snark of the vocal the only thing really black metal as the drummer sounds likeness been taking notes from the drummer of Russian Circles.
+It fluxuates from having an industrial feel and a rock feel leaving the mean snark of the vocal the only thing really black metal as the drummer sounds like he had been taking notes from the drummer of Russian Circles.

 The almost angular intro to "Burnt Year" starts a little awkwardly.
 Enforce they return to the black metal.
 The vocals takin gon more of a Mayhem like anguish to them.
 Chaos ensues.
 It ensues in a more haphazard jazz like manner than say Deathspell Omega.
 The momentum is lost on this one but they are at least experimenting and it comes together at the end.